 Pleaser answer the following questions and send the form back to your contact at BearingPoint, or the mail address iotbusinesshub@bearingpoint.com.
 Answers shall be less than 1000 words long.

+Sending this application form gives you automatic access to the IoT Business Hub community, depending on your signature of the membership charter.

 You may add any relevant documents to this form for illustration.
 Make sure you refer to them in the corresponding question.